J0K3Rn/-OLD-COSC3380_Project/README.md

 To run:

-1. install nodejs <sudo apt install nodejs>
+1. install nodejs 'sudo apt install nodejs'

-2. install npm <sudo apt install npm>
+2. install npm 'sudo apt install npm'

 3. have 2 separate windows; 1 in zoo-backend and 1 in zoo-website

-4. run <npm start> in both windows
+4. run 'npm start' in both windows

 5. website should be online at http://localhost:3000/